casco111/CityHunt/README.md

 ## Getting Started

 1.  **Define your Story:** Map out your locations and narrative flow.
-2.  **Configure the JSON:** Use the structured format to define coordinates, questions, and media links.
+2.  **Create your Story:** Use the built in editor to define coordinates, questions, and media links.
+Or edit the file created file in json format.
-3.  **Deploy:** Host the website on GitHub Pages or any static web host.
-4.  **Play:** Send the URL to your participants and start the hunt!
+3.  **Play:** Send the website URL and your story file to your participants and start the hunt!

 ## Tech Stack